andrew-raphael-lukasik/Segments/README.md

-Segments is a lightweight line renderer for DOTS tech stack.
+Segments is a lightweight and fast line renderer for DOTS tech stack.

 # Getting started with Segments:
 ```csharp